elielberra/note-saver/README.md

 - The Prettier file `.prettierrc` enforces consistent code style.
 Run `npm run prettier:fix` on the client and server apps to apply that styling to the code.
 - The `jest.config.js` file is used to configure Jest, the testing framework.
 To run the tests, use the command `npm run test`.
-- The `eslint.config.mjs` file configures the eslint syntax checks.
-Use the command `npm run eslint` to get the warnings and errors of the repository.
+- The `eslint.config.mjs` file configures the ESLint syntax checks.
+Use the command `npm run lint` to view the warnings and errors in the repository.
 - The `tsconfig.json` file is used to configure TypeScript.
 It defines the TypeScript compiler options and helps enforce consistent TypeScript settings across the project.
 - The `babel.config.js` file is used to configure Babel, a JavaScript compiler.
 It is used to ensure compatibility between Jest and Typescript.